Actindo-AG/Documentation/PIM/API/03_KeyConcepts.md

 An attribute defines a characteristic to describe an entity, for example, a product in the case of the *PIM* module.
 All attributes are created and maintained in the *DataHub* module.
 Therefore, all attributes available in the system are displayed in *DataHub*.
 Besides, product-specific attributes can be created and maintained in the *PIM* module.
 If you install additional plugins to communicate with third-party systems, such as external sales channels or service providers, other attributes may be created via driver.

+[comment]: <> (All attributes ... bis PIM module umformulieren.
+Gleiches gilt für attribute sets)

 All attributes have a key.
-This key is required for API access and therefore must be system wide unique.
+This key is required for API access and therefore must be system-wide unique.

 You can define your own attribute keys, but we strongly recommend that you follow consistent naming conventions for the sake of clarity, such as follows: